pyg-team/pytorch-frame/docs/source/get_started/modular_design.rst

                                 na_strategy=NAStrategy.MOST_FREQUENT,
                                 post_module=ReLU())

+As you can see from the above example, `NaN` handling is accomplished in the :class:`StypeEncoder`.
-:class:`torch_frame.NaStrategy.MOST_FREQUENT` converts `NaN` values to the most frequent category.
+By default, :class:`~torch_frame.nn.encoder.StypeEncoder` converts `NaN` values in each categorical feature to a new category and keeps the `NaN` values in numerical features.
-Similarly, :class:`torch_frame.NAStrategy.MEAN` :class:`torch_frame.NAStrategy.ZEROS` is provided for numerical features.

-Here is a example to create a Feature Encoder.
-For each :class:`~torch_frame.stype` in your :class:`~torch_frame.TensorFrame`, you'd need to specify a specific :class:`~torch_frame.nn.encoder.StypeEncoder`.
+With :class:`torch_frame.NAStrategy` specified, you can encode `NaN` values with specific :obj:`torch_frame.NaStrategy`.

+A post module may also be supplied to an :class:`~torch_frame.nn.encoder.StypeEncoder`.

+Aside from declaring a single :class:`~troch_frame.nn.encoder.StypeEncoder` for a :obj:`Tensor`, we can also declare a :class:`~torch_frame.nn.encoder.FeatureEncoder` for a :class:`~torch_frame.TensorFrame`.

 .. code-block:: python